PisterLab/aureo-pdk/README.md

 # aureo-pdk

 This repository contains the Process Design Kit (PDK) for the Aureo process.
-The Aureo process is a unique 2-wafer Silicon-on-Insulator (SOI) process, specifically designed to enable the integration of Integrated Circuits (ICs) and Micro-Electro-Mechanical Systems (MEMS).
+The Aureo process is a unique bonded 2-SCS layer Silicon-on-Insulator (SOI) process, specifically designed to enable the integration of Integrated Circuits (ICs) and Micro-Electro-Mechanical Systems (MEMS).
 This process is intended to make it possible to build combined systems such as microrobots and sensor motes.

 ## Contents